-Gary May has asked U.S. District Judge Irene Berger to set aside or change the 21-month sentence he’s now serving at the Federal Correctional Institution at Morgantown.
-She hadn’t scheduled a hearing as of Tuesday.
+Gary May has asked a judge to set aside or change the 21-month sentence he’s now serving at the Federal Correctional Institution at Morgantown.
+U.S. Magistrate Clarke VanDervort hadn’t scheduled a hearing as of Tuesday afternoon.

 May said defense attorney Tim Carrico refused to let him testify that illegal advance warning of safety inspections was common practice at former Massey Energy operations now owned by Virginia-based Alpha Natural Resources.

 May said more than 100 people at Upper Big Branch participated in the unwritten scheme, but he was muzzled to protect executives including Chris Blanchard and Don Blankenship from prosecution in the worst U.S. coal mining disaster in four decades.

 Blanchard was the president of Performance Coal Co., the Massey subsidiary that ran the mine near Montcoal.
 Blankenship was Massey’s CEO.

 May claims that longtime Massey general counsel Shane Harvey was among those directing Carrico’s actions.

 Carrico didn’t immediately return a phone message, but Harvey denied he had any involvement in May’s case or his attorney’s defense strategy.